Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

-\paragraph{Results} We conducted a series of experiments using BERTurk, mBERT, and TURNA models.
+We conducted a series of experiments using BERTurk, mBERT, and TURNA models.
 Table \ref{results-ner} shows the performance of the models in terms of precision, recall and F1 scores as well as descriptions to clarify the model names.
-For each model, we run the experiments three times and report the mean scores.
+For each model, we run the experiments three times and report the mean scores with their standard deviations.